ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 >## Exercise
 >1.
 Compute and plot RMSD of all nucleic acid atoms (residues U,A,G,C) excluding hydrogens for all frames.
 >2.
 Compute and plot RMSD of all protein atoms excluding hydrogens for frames 1000-1999.
 >3.
-Repeat using frome 500 as a reference.
+Repeat using coordinates from frame 500 as a reference.
 >[View Atom selection syntax](https://amber-md.github.io/pytraj/latest/atom_mask_selection.html#atom-selections)
 >
 >> ## Solution